TheCSharpAcademy/CodeReviews.Console.ShiftsLogger/README.md

 - Managing employees
 - Logging and managing shifts of employees

-(Both employees and shifts are stored in MSSQL, connection to the database is handled by the API)
+(Both employees and shifts are stored in MSSQL database, connection to the database is handled by the API)

 ## How to setup
 In ShiftsLogger.API -> appsettings.json find **"DefaultConnection": ""** and put your connection string to the Microsoft SQL Server database there